Jesse Leta, Founder and Managing Director of Indigenous Kokoda Adventures and the IKA Foundation; graduated accountant, leader and visionary.

 Jesse Leta is the founder of Indigenous Kokoda Adventures and the IKA Foundation.
-Indigenous Kokoda Adventures and the IKA Foundation are both 100% wholly locally owned and and managed.
+Indigenous Kokoda Adventures and the IKA Foundation are both 100% wholly locally owned and managed.

 Jesse was born and raised in the village of Naduri (Mt Koiari) along the Kokoda Track.
 Both of Jesse’s parents are subsistence farmers like many other people in these areas of Papua New Guinea where schools and proper government services are not available due to the remoteness of the area.
 Very few schools were established after the Kokoda campaign and those that existed were a great distance and were constructed with bush materials.
 Today many schools have been established along the Kokoda Track but are still constructed with bush materials and not on par with industry standards for city schools.
-Today there are still many children along the Kokoda track that struggle to obtain an education, particularly beyond Grade 8.
+Today there are still many children along the Kokoda track who struggle to obtain an education, particularly beyond Grade 8.

 Jesse’s vision for Indigenous Kokoda Adventures is far reaching.
 He envisions a day when families that live along the Track can confidently send their children to school and not worry about their futures.
 Likewise, he sees a day when local people living along the Track are not completely dependent on foreign tour operators and can make a decent wage while maintaining their dignity and having a decent quality of life.
-Carrying packs and taking care of a trekker from Kokoda to Owers Corner, while an honourable profession, is not an easy way to make a living.
+Carrying packs and taking care of a trekker from Kokoda to Owers’ Corner, while an honourable profession, is not an easy way to make a living.
 Our porters and guides complete their task from their hearts, from start to finish, ensuring that their trekker safely completes the 96km track while also having a life changing journey through the hills along Kokoda.
 Most trekkers don’t realize the reality of their porters’ and guides’ lives, and once they have completed the trek and have left for home, all too often life on the Kokoda Track eventually fades to a distant memory.

 Another subject that Jesse is passionate about is education.
 He is fully aware that the key to poverty reduction lies in education and Jesse has made it his mission to ensure that this happens along the Kokoda Track by establishing the IKA Foundation.
 The IKA Foundation assists, by way of scholarships, in the furtherance of the post primary education of the children along the Track.